wolski/protriple/BenchmarkingConference.md

 ## discuss with Proteobench on differential expression analysis software
 - download, run, write parameter file.
 Would require that you can rerun the benchmark using the parameters
 - Create a set of DE results which can be replicated (e.g. use prolfquabenchmark).
 - Allow upload of DE results and plot it.

+Robrecht Cannoodt - developer of viash "Open Problems for Single Cell Analysis, Open Pipelines, and the processing of Tabula Sapiens v2."

 Igor Cervenka - bio Imaging Mass cytometry data https://biomedizin.unibas.ch/en/persons/ewelina-bartoszek/